Youth Justice and Other Legislation Amendment Bill 2019

 Vote on a motion

-LNP motion related to the Youth Justice bill debate that was defeated 41-51, with ALP government members voting against
+Vote on an LNP motion related to the Youth Justice bill debate, defeated 41-51 with the ALP government majority voting against the opposition motion.

 Defeated41 ayes – 51 noes2019-08-21